-Jules Peck, Founding Director of Avon Mutual, is a social entrepreneur, Founder of the Real Economy Lab, a Board member of the New Economics Foundation, a Research Fellow on the future of the economy at the Democracy Collaborative's Next System Project, an Advisor to The B Team, a Fellow of the RSA and was previously on the board of Banktrack and a founder board member of Share Action.
+Jules Peck - Founding Director - is a social entrepreneur, Founder of the Real Economy Lab, a Board member of the New Economics Foundation, a Research Fellow on the future of the economy at the Democracy Collaborative's Next System Project, an Advisor to The B Team, a Fellow of the RSA and was previously on the board of Banktrack and a founder board member of Share Action.

-Dena Brumpton recently retired after a career at Citigroup and Barclays where she was most recently CEO of Barclays Savings, Investment and Wealth management.
+Dena Brumpton - Trustee Director - recently retired after a career at Citigroup and Barclays where she was most recently CEO of Barclays Savings, Investment and Wealth management.
 She has been recognised in Top 25 ‘Women of Inspiration and Enterprise’ and City Power Woman.
 Dena is was previously a member of Cancer Research UK Women of Influence Board.

-John Schofield is a NED and Audit Committee member at TPT Retirement solutions.
+John Schofield - Trustee Director - a NED and Audit Committee member at TPT Retirement solutions.
 With over 35 years experience in Financial Services both in the U.K. and overseas, he has held a number of senior, regulated, governance positions including Chief Risk Officer, Group Compliance Director and Chief Internal Auditor at organisations including Ecclesiastical Insurance Group, Old Mutual/Skandia, St James Place Wealth Management, NatWest Bank and the London Stock Exchange.

-Graham Hughes - is a qualified (non-practicing) Solicitor and one of the founding directors of Church House Trust plc, a bank which was subsequently sold to Virgin Money plc.
-He also chairs the Remuneration Committee for a local Hospital Foundation Trust and is a volunteer adviser at Citizens Advice.
+Graham Hughes - Trustee Director - is a qualified (non-practicing) Solicitor and one of the founding directors of Church House Trust plc, a bank which was subsequently sold to Virgin Money plc.
+He also chairs the Remuneration Committee for a local Hospital Trust.

 We are very lucky to be supported by a growing group of local advisors including: